 - Immediately close and lock or barricade door with furniture, chairs, and desks.
-NOT ALL DOORS LOCK, SO USE BARRICADES WITH ANY MATERIALS AVAILABLE. - Stay away from exits, outside doors, windows, and dangerous heavy equipment. - Maintain personal belongings such as cell phone, purse, and backpack only when safely possible. - Follow all campus directives, and do not attempt to leave the sheltered area until directed by College officials, first responders, law enforcement officers, or if you feel it is a last resort.

-• Monitor CampusCast rapid alert notification system, the College website, and local media for important updates.
+NOT ALL DOORS LOCK, SO USE BARRICADES WITH ANY MATERIALS AVAILABLE. - Stay away from exits, outside doors, windows, and dangerous heavy equipment. - Maintain personal belongings such as cell phone, purse, and backpack only when safely possible. - Follow all campus directives, and do not attempt to leave the sheltered area until directed by College officials, first responders, law enforcement officers, or you feel as though it is a last resort. - Monitor CampusCast rapid alert notification system, the college website, and local media for important updates.